shashankms9/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

 1. From the **az12001b-cl-vm0** blade, navigate to the blade of the public IP address **az12001b-cl-vm0-ip** associated with its network adapter.

-1. From the **az12001b-cl-vm0-ip** blade, first disassociate the public IP address from the network interface and then delete it.
+1. From the **az12001b-cl-vm0-ip** blade, from left pane click on **Networking** first disassociate the public IP address from the network interface and then delete it.

 1. In the Azure portal, navigate to the blade of the Azure VM **az12001b-cl-vm1**.